Jchow2/python-supercharger-location-optimization/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License Version 2.0.

 # 👩‍💻 Author
 Developed and maintained by Justin Chow.